solution-soft/time-machine-for-docker/README.md

 2. TMAgent port 5800 (default is 7800) inside the container is mapped to 55800 in the local machine;

-	Please note that when creating containers from the Docker images, for each running container you need to make sure to map a different available port from the host to the port 7800 in the container.
+	Please note that when creating containers from the Docker images, for each running container you need to make sure to map a different available port from the host to the TMAgent listening port (default 7800) in the container.
 TM Agent (Time Machine component) from the container will listen on that port for remote requests from the Management Console and other products from the Time Machine Suite.

 3. local directory `/var/tm/tmdata1` is mapped to `/tmdata` in the container, where we keep the TMAgent persistent data and logs.
 Please note that when running multiple containers on the same host, you need to map different directories on the host to store persistent data for each container.